Păstorel Teodoreanu: Prison term, illness, and death

-Teodoreanu received a sentence of six years in "correctional prison", with three years of loss of rights, and permanent confiscation of his assets.Tudoraș, p.
-175 Communist censors took over his manuscripts, some of which were unceremoniously burned.
+Teodoreanu received a sentence of six years in "correctional prison", with three years of loss of rights, and permanent confiscation of his assets.
+Communist censors took over his manuscripts, some of which were unceremoniously burned.
 These circumstances forced Marta Teodoreanu to work nights as a street sweeper.
-Held in confinement at Aiud prison, Păstorel reportedly complained of having been brutalized by one of the guards.
-While in Gherla prison, Teodoreanu filed an appeal: he admitted to having ridiculed communism, and to having distanced himself from Socialist Realism, but asked to be allowed a second chance, stating his usefulness in writing "propaganda".
-Reportedly, the Writers' Union, whose President was Demostene Botez, made repeated efforts to obtain his liberation.
-Teodoreanu was not informed of this, and was shocked to encounter Botez, come to plead in his favor, in the prison warden's office.
-He was ultimately granted a reprieve on April 30, 1962, together with many other political prisoners, and allowed to return to Bucharest.
+Held in confinement at Aiud Prison, Păstorel reportedly complained of having been brutalized by one of the guards.
+His much younger cellmate, Vasile Gavrilescu, recalls that Păstorel taught him and others to expand their cultural horizon beyond country affairs, advising them to prepare for an era of cultural openness.
+While in Gherla Prison, he filed an appeal: he admitted to having ridiculed communism, and to having distanced himself from Socialist Realism, but asked to be allowed a second chance, stating his usefulness in writing "propaganda".
+Sociologist Mihai Ralea, formerly of Viața Romînească, tried to obain a reprieve from the communist potentate Gheorghe Gheorghiu-Dej, who angrily rejected the plea and told Ralea: "Let him stay in".
+Reportedly, the Writers' Union, whose President was Demostene Botez, made repeated efforts to obtain Păstorel's liberation.
+He himself was not informed of this, and was shocked to encounter Botez, come to plead in his favor, in the prison warden's office.

+Teodoreanu was ultimately granted a reprieve on April 30, 1962, together with many other political prisoners, and allowed to return to Bucharest.
 Later that year, he paid his friends in Iași what would be his final visit, the memory of which would trouble him to his death.
 Teodoreanu returned to public life, but was left without the right of signature, and was unable to support himself and Marta.
 In this context, he sent a letter to the communist propaganda chief, Leonte Răutu, indicating that he had "redeemed his past", and asking to be allowed back into the literary business.
 Păstorel made his comeback with the occasional column, in which he continued to depict Romania as a land of plenty.
 Written for Romanian diaspora readers, just shortly after the peak of food restrictions, these claimed that luxury items (Emmental, liverwurst, Nescafé, Sibiu sausages) had been made available in every neighborhood shop.
 His hangout was the Ambasador Hotel, where he befriended an eccentric communist, poet Nicolae Labiș.
 Helped by Pienescu, he was preparing a collected works edition, Scrieri ("Writings").
 The communist censors were adverse to its publishing, but, after Tudor Arghezi spoke in Teodoreanu's favor, the book was included in the "fit for publishing" list of 1964.